 Drop-off points are St. Philip’s Anglican Church and St. John Shaughnessy Anglican Church, or call 604.312.1241.

-Go here for an article I posted last year about Westside Anglican Neighbourhood Ministry.
+Go here for an article I posted last year about Westside Anglicans Neighbourhood Ministry.

 Maundy Café re-opened

 Anglican Archbishop Melissa Skelton announced earlier this week that The Maundy Café would re-open at Christ Church Cathedral April 29: